InScight-Magazine/Content/Issue3/subfiles/tisha.typ

 The research emphasizes the central role of defective mitophagy in driving neurodegeneration in MPS VII.
 The accumulation of damaged mitochondria due to impaired mitophagic clearance leads to oxidative stress and a progressive decline in cellular function, which is reminiscent of the mitochondrial dysfunction observed in Parkinson’s disease (PD) and Alzheimer’s disease (AD).
 The study showed that enhancing mitophagy using resveratrol (a known SIRT1 activator) improved mitochondrial clearance and rescued dopaminergic neurons from degeneration.
 Yet, there is an opportunity to consider more precise, mitophagy-specific therapies, such as those targeting the PINK1/Parkin pathway.
 If enhanced mitophagy alone could reduce the accumulation of depolarized mitochondria, then this approach may offer more targeted therapeutic outcomes compared to global autophagy activation.
 Exploring this concept in MPS VII and similar diseases may reveal novel therapeutic strategies for not just LSDs but other neurodegenerative conditions as well.

 #v-image(path: "/images/tisha4.jpg", caption: "Schematic representation of the mechanism of neurodegeneration in the MPS VII fly.
 In the wild type (WT) fly brain, a healthy mitochondrial pool is maintained by the clearance of the damaged mitochondria through properly functional mitophagy.
 This mitochondrial quality control helps in maintaining normal brain ATP levels.
 Autophagy deficiency in the MPS VII (CG2135/) fly brain led to mitophagy defect, causing the accumulation of damaged mitochondria.
 This resulted in depleted ATP levels, triggering apoptotic cell death in the MPS VII fly brain.
-[13] ", position: bottom)
+Adapted from [13] ", position: bottom)

 == Resveratrol Treatment: A Therapeutic Intervention